- About DCC

 Check our website for our current hours.

 No, an individual tutor will devote an entire hour to helping you only.
 Our tutors help many students during the course of an hour.
-If you feel you need individual tutoring, go to Academic Services in Hudson 315 and apply for a tutor.
+If you feel you need individual tutoring in any course except MAT118, MAT185, MAT221, and MAT222, go to Academic Services in Hudson 315 and apply for a tutor.
 (See their website by following the “tutoring” link in the Academic Resources for Students box in myDCC, under the Student tab.)
 If you do have an individual tutor, you may still use the Math & Science Center.

-Yes, the printers may be used for printing assignments (such as papers, graphs, presentations, etc.).
+Yes, the printer may be used for printing assignments (such as papers, graphs, presentations, etc.).
 If you wish to print a PowerPoint faculty lecture, guidelines which are posted in the lab must be followed.
-There is a color printer which may be used for the final draft of an assignment if color is required.

 Yes, textbooks and graphing calculators may be borrowed for use in the lab.
-TI-84 calculators may be borrowed for tests.
+TI-84 calculators may be borrowed for tests once a semester.